chanathipgeist/OpstaAssessment/01-regexr/README.md

 1. Script convert logs to **json**.
 Can be any programming language such as bash, python, golang or etc.
 2. Regular Expression to filter logs in the file.

+I created at convert_to_bash.sh
+To run file:
+    bash convert_to_bash.sh